Non-Standard Choice in Matching Markets: Stable Matchings

 \begin{thm} Fix $I, S, q, C$.
 There exists a stable matching for every priority order profile $\pi\in \Pi$ if and only if the choice functions are weakly acyclic and acceptable-consistent. \end{thm}

+The proof of \Cref{Stability_MainThm} in \Cref{section: AppendixProofs} describes a version of the deferred acceptance algorithm that always yields a stable matching for weakly acyclic and acceptable-consistent choice functions.
+At each step of the original (individual proposing) deferred acceptance \citep{gale1962college}, every individual not currently tentatively accepted by an institution proposes to its most preferred institution among the remaining institutions (that is, the ones that have not rejected her at a previous step).
+In contrast, a single top choice might not exist in our setting with non-standard choices.
+Instead, our algorithm ensures that any individual proposes to an institution such that she would not choose any remaining institution over it in a pairwise comparison.
+Given that the choice functions are weakly acyclic and acceptable-consistent by \Cref{Stability_Lemma}, such an institution exists in any non-empty set of institutions containing at least one acceptable institution.

-The proof of \Cref{Stability_MainThm}, given in \Cref{section: AppendixProofs}, describes an algorithm that always yields a stable matching for weakly acyclic and acceptable-consistent choice functions.
-This result highlights that matching markets can be designed to accommodate a plethora of choice behaviors that are not allowed under the standard setup consisting of individuals with preference relations.
+This result highlights that matching markets can be designed to accommodate many choice behaviors that are not allowed under the classical setup consisting of individuals with preference relations.
 However, the exact connection between preference relations and weak acyclic and acceptable-consistent choice functions remains to be established.
-This is the point of the following subsection.
+This is the point of the next subsection.